So today was a pretty boring day in Latin America.

-Pretty confident the US State Department doesn’t want a representative of America to Latin America while sometimes shit talking about Latin America online.
+Pretty confident the US State Department doesn’t want a representative of America to Latin America who sometimes shit talks about Latin America online.

 And other things too that make me think my mom has, for the most part, pretty much accepted reality.

 Though, to be fair, she does send me a standard "come home now" message almost every time we send messages to each other on Messenger.

 I feel like he’s kinda accepted it also but less so than my mom.

 Though he still has deep reservations about it, I feel he’s taken on more of the idea of “well, Matt is all grown up and he knows where I stand.”

 But I could see him writing me about it randomly but I doubt it.

 He has tried saying to me something to the effect of "it's selfish to leave family behind in the US."

 Nowadays, it'd have to be some major thing like another pandemic to scare him into calling me this year.